armandossrecife/piloto/docs/compare_with_other_works.md

 ## 1. The Proposed Method

-### 1.1 (i) Identification of ATD-Impacted source code files using change analysis and code metrics:
+### 1.1 Identification of ATD-Impacted source code files using change analysis and code metrics:

 Our method is divided into five phases: